benny-dreamly/adventures-of-dreamland/README.md

 ### Keys

 There is only one key in the game.
-In order to find that key, you have to find key fragments.
+How do you find it?
+Can't tell you.

 Where's the key used?
 Can't tell you that.
 You'll have to figure that out yourself.

-### Key Fragments

-Where do you find key fragments?
-I'm not going to tell you that, but you'll figure that out when you actually play the game.

-How do you put the key fragments together into a key?
-I also can't tell you that, but I'll give you a ***hint***.

 ## Special Items